vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 * Developers can no longer take pride in functionality that they exclusively develop.
 * Existing knowledge silos may be slow to break down.
 This can hinder team code ownership,

-New hires who struggle with the transition eventually realize that someone else is going to take over.
+New hires who are also struggling with the transition eventually realize that someone else is going to take over.
 They know that it's OK to move on to something else.
-They recognize the lack of long-term individual authorship, learn to expect their code is transitory, develop trust in their teammates, and loosely hold personal contributions.
+They recognize the lack of long-term individual authorship, learn to expect their code is transitory, develop trust in their team mates, and loosely hold personal contributions.
 They understand that even if the code that is written today is in the code base for a little while, it is going to evolve into something better.
 Eventually, new hires experience the benefits of a collaborative environment.
 People are more flexible with changing things, accepting feedback, or collaborating.
 A collaborative environment is a place where the team can say "Hey, this is **_our_** code!"

 Shifting from individual ownership to team code ownership may require multiple, complementary practices to actively remove knowledge silos.
 In this case, daily pair rotation helped combat knowledge silos.
 Moreover, for developers with strong individual ownership tendencies, sharing ownership first with a small group where trust and communication build quickly may help.